 Unhealthy eating practices can be easily avoided during Ramadan.
 You only have to opt for good eating habits to stay healthy in this blessed month.
-Here are the unhealthy eating practices to avoid in Ramadan;
+Here are the unhealthy eating practices to avoid during Ramadan;

 Overeating in both sahoor and iftar is not suitable for your health.
 Eating parathas and spicy curries in sahoor is not a healthy option.
 Similarly, overeating at the iftar table with fried items like pakoras, samosas rolls, etc., is also very harmful to your health.
 Try to bake your meals or use oil-free recipes to make your food.

 It is better to make a simple menu for your iftar to control your temptations.
-Do not prepare so many savory and sweet items, and otherwise, this will only end in overeating.
+Do not prepare so many savory and sweet items, otherwise, this will only end in overeating.